JesseBrouwerUvA/thesis-digital-submission/README.md

 ## Transcription
 Transcrip

-## Statistical Results
-Correlation results between the average Utrecht Homesickness Scale scores and listening task results can be seen in UHS_correlation_results.csv.
-The means, variances, and standard deviations of each recording type for each variable, being personalness/genericness, meaningfulness, and supportiveness for coping with homesickness, can be seen in listening_task_means_sd_variance.csv.
-### Extra note for correct interpretation of these results
-listening_task_means_sd_variance.csv contains

-## Prototype
-DiaryPrototypeWalkthrough shows interacting with all thirteen prototype screens.
-These screens can be statically seen in the images added to this repository under the same branch.

-## Prototype instructions
-The prototype source file is found under the name DiaryPrototypeSource.fig.
-This can be ran through Figma, either online through their website or through the Figma app by downloading this file and opening it in Figma.

 ## Recordings and their labels
-Rec1 through Rec23 contain the audio of the 23 voice recordings used during the listening task within the interviews.
+Rec1 through Rec23 contain the audio of the 23 unique voice recordings used during the listening task within the interviews.
 The following labels correspond with those recordings:
 Rec1 -
 Rec2 -
 Rec3 -